 You'll have to choose a panel type, as well, which comes down to a choice between TN (twisted nematic) and IPS (in-plane switching).
 The former is cheaper and offers better response times, while the latter features better colors and contrast at the cost of response times and a hit to your wallet.
 Also, check if the monitor supports Nvidia G-Sync or AMD FreeSync, which is designed to sync up to your GPU for smoother frame rates (go with whichever branded GPU you have).
 Recently, we tested a 144Hz monitor and 360Hz monitor, then compared it to a 60Hz monitor to see what major differences we could spot.

 If you need a gaming monitor to make the most out of Xbox Series X games and PS5 games in the future, make sure the monitor you get has either a 4K or 1080p, 120Hz display.
-We're currently waiting on the Asus ROG Strix XG27UQ monitor to arrive, so stay tuned for that review.
+Check out our recent review of the Dell Ultrasharp 27 4K U2720Q, which offers a gorgeous picture quality, a good range of ports and a flexible design all for a great value at $539.
+Stay tuned for our review of the Asus ROG Swift PG43UQ gaming monitor.

 What are the best gaming monitors?